xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_admin_experience/understanding_the_changes_to_the_stores_roles.md

 layout: article_with_sidebar
 updated_at: '2018-03-27 19:38 +0400'
 identifier: ref_2ds6Cj75
-title: 'Multiple profiles for vendors: Understanding the changes to the store''s roles'
+title: 'Multiple Profiles for Vendors: Understanding the Changes to the Store''s Roles'
 order: 200
 published: true
 ---